California office building shooting kills 4, including child

 California office building shooting kills 4, including childNew

-ORANGE, Calif.
-(AP) — Police say a shooting at a Southern California office building has killed four people, including a child, and the suspected shooter was wounded by police.
-It happened at around 5:30 p.m.
-Wednesday at a two-story office building in Orange, south of Los Angeles.
-Police Lt.
-Jennifer Amat says shots were being fired when officers arrived and officers shot the suspect, who was taken to the hospital in unknown condition.
-She says the victims also included one person who was wounded.
+LOS ANGELES (AP) — Police say a shooting at a Southern California office building on Wednesday has killed four people, including a child, and injured a fifth person before the suspect was shot.
+Police say shots were being fired as officers arrived at a two-story office building on Lincoln Avenue in Orange, southeast of Los Angeles, at about 5:30 p.m.
+Authorities said Wednesday night that officers shot at the suspect, but it’s unclear who wounded the suspect.
+Authorities say the suspect was taken to a hospital in critical condition.
+Police say the victims included a woman who was wounded and also in critical condition.
 Other details are unclear, including a motive for the attack.